ddella/OpenSSL/ECC Key Anatomy/README.md

-# ECC Private Public Key Anatomy
+# ECC Private and Public Key Anatomy
 **This applies to ECC key only**.
 In this example I'm using a 256-bit ECC key.
 This is considered very secure.
-It correspont to an RSA 3072-bit key.
+It's the equivalent to an 3072-bit RSA key.
 The public key in ECC are EC points - pairs of integer coordinates {x, y}, laying on a curve.
 1. Starting point on a curve
 2. Ending point on a curve

 The private key represents the number of hops on a curve to go from start to end.
+This number is almost impossible to guess.

 The ECC Public Key is derived from the Private Key.
 We never generate a public key.
 We always generate a private key and that private key has the public key.
 They are both mathematically related.
+## Advantages of ECC
+1. With ECC you get equivalent cryptographic strength with significantly smaller key size
+2. A smaller key size enable stronger security with faster TSL handshakes, which translates to better user experiance
+3. Smaller certificate size translates to less information transfer on TLS negociation, lowering network overhead
+4. Low on CPU consumption and memory usage for both client and server

+The shorter key lengths mean devices require less processing power to encrypt and decrypt data, making ECC a good fit for mobile devices, Internet of Things, and other use cases with more limited computing power.
 ## How big is a 256-bit key
 Just to give you an idea of how large is a 256-bit number, it would look like:
 1. ~77 decimal digits